-4. Limitations
+4. LIMITATIONS

 In the creation of certificates, we are not assigning more importance to certain functions or sections of code over others, as is done with operational profile means of estimation.
 Nor are we using the severity of defects detected to affect the importance of some certificates over another.
 While this level of granularity could be beneficial, one of our initial goal's is to make this method easy to use during development, and at this time, we think that adding this level of information could be a hindrance.
 Another granularity limitation is the granularity of certificates.
-Based on the Programatica Team's work and expert opinion, it was decided that functions would be the proper level of granularity for certificates.
-As previously discussed, we recognize that being able to record certificates at a line of code level could be beneficial, but method-level recording seemed to be the best course of action for the initial validation of the methodology.
+Based on the Programatica Team's work and expert opinion, it was decided that methods would be the proper level of granularity for certificates.
+As previously discussed, we recognize that being able to record certificates and a line of code level could be beneficial, but at this time method-level recording seemed to be the best course of action for the initial validation of the methodology.

-5. Tool Support
+5. TOOL SUPPORT

-We have automated the DevCOP method as an Eclipse2 plug-in to facilitate the creation and maintenance of V&V certificates with as little additional overhead for developers as possible.
+We will automate the DevCOP method with little additional overhead for developers.
 Ease of use, along with the added benefit of being able to calculate V&V and defect information with a defect density estimate, should make the DevCOP method practical for practicing engineers.
-The initial DevCOP Eclipse plug-in was released in Spring 2005 as a beta version to several Java development teams for evaluation.
+We have created the first version of an DevCOP Eclipse2 plug-in to handle the creation and management of V&V certificates during the development process3[13].
 The plug-in allows developers to create certificates during the development process within the integrated development environment (IDE) so that this information can be utilized throughout the code's lifetime.
-Anecdotal reports from the teams indicated that the initial version of the plug-in was not robust enough yet to warrant inclusion into their development cycle due to concerns about distributed code development along with tighter integration with the Eclipse IDE.
-Further, the developers indicated that detailed metrics about the coverage of the different V&V techniques (e.g. how much of the code was pair programmed vs. solo programmed) would be extremely useful in their development efforts.
+Figure 1 shows a screenshot of the Eclipse plug-in for recording V&V certificates.